kainatquaderee/Dhan/README.rst

 to make your game libraries easily available.
 Game downloads and installations are automated and can be modified through user made scripts.

-Running Lutris
+Running Dhan-khet
 ==============

-If you have not installed Lutris through your package manager and are using the source package, it is recommended that you install lutris at least once, even an older version to have all dependencies available.
+If you have not installed Dhan-khet through your package manager and are using the source package, it is recommended that you install Dhan-khet at least once, even an older version to have all dependencies available.
-Once all dependencies are satisfied, you can run lutris directly from the source directory with `./bin/lutris`
+Once all dependencies are satisfied, you can run Dhan-khet directly from the source directory with `./bin/Dhan-khet`

-If you need to run lutris through gdb to troubleshoot segmentation faults, you can use the following command:
+If you need to run Dhan-khet through gdb to troubleshoot segmentation faults, you can use the following command:

-`gdb -ex r --args "/usr/bin/python3" "./bin/lutris"`
+`gdb -ex r --args "/usr/bin/python3" "./bin/Dhan-khet"`

 Installer scripts
 =================

-Lutris installations are fully automated through scripts, which can be written in either JSON or YAML.
+Dhan-khet installations are fully automated through scripts, which can be written in either JSON or YAML.
-The scripting syntax is described in ``docs/installers.rst``, and is also available online at `lutris.net <https://lutris.net>`_.
+The scripting syntax is described in ``docs/installers.rst``, and is also available online at `Dhan-khet.net <https://Dhan-khet.net>`_.

 Game library
 ============

-Optional accounts can be created at `lutris.net
+Optional accounts can be created at `Dhan-khet.net
-<https://lutris.net>`_ and linked with Lutris clients.
+<https://Dhan-khet.net>`_ and linked with Dhan-khet clients.
 This enables your client to automatically sync fetch library from the website.
 **It is currently not possible to sync from the client to the cloud.**
-Via the website, it is also possible to sync your Steam library to your Lutris library.
+Via the website, it is also possible to sync your Steam library to your Dhan-khet library.

-The Lutris client only stores a token when connected with the website, and your login credentials are never saved.
+The Dhan-khet client only stores a token when connected with the website, and your login credentials are never saved.
-This token is stored in ``~/.cache/lutris/auth-token``.
+This token is stored in ``~/.cache/Dhan-khet/auth-token``.

 Configuration files
 ===================

-* ``~/.config/lutris``: The client, runners, and game configuration files
+* ``~/.config/Dhan-khet``: The client, runners, and game configuration files

    There is be no need to manually edit these files as everything should be done from the client.

-* ``lutris.conf``: Preferences for the client's UI
+* ``Dhan-khet.conf``: Preferences for the client's UI

 * ``system.yml``: Default game configuration, which applies to every game